NFL Week 8 Games to Watch | BetOnline.ag - CLNS Media

 This AFC South divisional matchup has a lot riding on it.
 After starting 0-3, the Colts have won three out of their last four games and Carson Wentz looks as good as he did in 2017.
 Running back Jonathan Taylor is second in the NFL in rushing, and Darius Leonard is holding the defense together allowing just 21.3 PPG.

 On the other side however, is the NFL’s leading rusher – by nearly 300 yards – Derrick Henry.
 Henry is averaging 4.6 yard per carry this season and has shown no signs of slowing down, rushing for over 100 yards in six out of eight games this season.
-Meanwhile, quarterback Ryan Tannehill continues to does just enough from a signal caller standpoint to allow the Titans to win games.
+Meanwhile, quarterback Ryan Tannehill continues to do just enough from a signal caller standpoint to allow the Titans to win games.

 Prediction/Pick